EchterAlsFake/PHUB/docs/source/features/account.rst

     client.account.name # The account name
-    client.avatar # The account user avatar as an phub.Image object. client.is_premium # Wether the account has premium enabled.
+    client.avatar # The account user avatar as an phub.Image object. client.is_premium # Whether the account has premium enabled.

     client.user # Public representation of the account.
 This is useful
                 # if you want to access your own account's data/videos.